 The corkscrew sign describes the spiral appearance of the distal duodenum and proximal jejunum seen in midgut volvulus.
 It has been identified as a diagnostic indicator of midgut volvulus 1.

 In patients with malrotation and volvulus, the distal duodenum and proximal jejunum do not cross the mid...

 The crescent in a doughnut sign refers to the transverse ultrasound appearance of intestinal intussusception, and is a variation of the target sign (which is also known as the doughnut sign)

-The cupola sign is seen on a supine chest or abdominal radiograph in the presence of pneumoperitoneum.
+The cupola sign is seen on a supine chest/abdominal radiograph in the presence of pneumoperitoneum.

-It refers to dependant air that rises within the abdominal cavity of the supine patient to accumulate underneath the central tendon of the diaphragm in the midline.
-The superior border is well...
+It refers to non-dependent gas that rises within the abdominal cavity of the supine patient to accumulate underneath the central tendon of the diaphragm in the midline.
+It is seen as lucency ove...